|

 From the political symbolism of its monuments to the quiet joy of watching children play by the fountain, Szabadság Square is a space that reflects the spirit of Budapest—bold, complex, and breathtakingly beautiful.

-- Where is Szabadság Square located?
+What is Szabadság Square in Budapest?